Your biography is one of the most visited pages on your website.

-1. Learn about what your client thinks, wants, and needs.
+1. Show you understand what your client thinks, wants, and needs

 - What are they struggling with?